Search

 • Keep hands out of the line of a saw blade.

-• Use guard with a spreader (riving knife) and anti-kickback fingers for all ripping or cross cutting operations.
+• Use a guard with a spreader (riving knife) and anti-kickback fingers for all ripping or cross cutting operations.

 • Keep the body and face to one side of the saw blade out of the line of a possible kickback.